MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting access to a new company

-You’ll use the User Access Setup window to assign access to the company or companies you just created to specific users.
+You'll use the User Access Setup window to assign access to the company or companies you just created to specific users.

 **To set access to a new company:**